watson/stackman/README.md

 [CallSite](#callsite-api) objects as the 2nd (a call site is a frame in the stack trace).

+Note that any error related to loading or parsing source maps will be suppressed.
+If a source map related error occurs, Stackman behaves as if the `sourcemap` option is `false`.

 Options:

 - `sourcemap` - A boolean specifying if Stackman should look for an